 UXO survey and clearance operations in Kuwait

-SafeLane Global is working to support the Kuwait National Development Plan, remediating unexploded ordnance contaminated land to enable the development of critical housing.
+SafeLane is supporting the Kuwait National Development Plan, remediating unexploded ordnance contaminated land to enable the development of critical housing.

 During the Gulf War, from August 1990 to February 1991, a large part of Kuwait was mined and became affected by unexploded ordnance (UXO).

 In addition to the widespread use of landmines by occupying Iraqi troops, the coalition forces dropped a vast amount of cluster bombs and other ammunition in their efforts to assist liberation.